 This expands the page to show a postable URL for the video along with options for access.

-This opens a popup window containing the HTML necessary for embedding the video in a content window.
+A popup window appears containing the HTML necessary for embedding the video into a content window.

 - The default size setting is 640x360.
 Use the Size drop-down list (shown in the above figure) to select different size.

 - If appropriate enable the Autoplay slider to have the video auto-play on access.
-If Autoplay is turned on, you can select to Automute the video.
-Students can pause or unmute the video once they are viewing it.
+If Autoplay is turned on, Automute is automatically enabled, to accommodate browsers that will not autoplay with sound.
+You can enable Automute separately from Autoplay if desired.

 - Click COPY.
 This copies the embed text to your clipboard for pasting into another location.

-- Click CANCEL to close the Embed box.
+- Click DONE to close the Embed box.

 - Navigate to your LMS and open or create the page or location containing a text/content window where you want to embed the video.